Carpe Diem: Poems for Making the Most of Time

 "O mistress mine, where are you roaming?" from Twelth Night by William Shakespeare

 "All the World's a Stage" by William Shakespeare

 "Live blindly and upon the hour" by Trumbull Stickney

 "The One You Wanted to Be Is the One You Are" by Jean Valentine

 "The First Angel" by Jean Valentine

-"Lying in a Hammock at William Duffy's Farm in Pine Island, Minnesota" by James Wright
+"Lying in a Hammock at William Duffy's Farm in Pine Island, Minnesota" (audio only) by James Wright